loglib/loglib/README.md

 > ⚠️ Loglib is under active development not fully production ready just yet but feel free to try it out and report any bugs.

-**Loglib is a web analytics tool that helps you track your website's analytics.
-It's a privacy-first, built for js frameworks ecosystem and it's open source.**
+**Loglib is a web analytics tool that can be attached to your app.
+It's a privacy-first, have beautiful dashbaord and built for js frameworks ecosystem and it's open source.**

 ### Why Loglib